Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game6_clue_analysis.md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The clues are factually true for all three genres ('Historical Fiction', 'Biography', 'War') as they all involve exploring themes, engaging with perspectives, featuring individuals, and offering insights into the human condition and relatable characters.
-They are not overly specific, creating some ambiguity, but the 'Informed' clues are so strong that the ambiguity here might not be as productive as intended for a higher score.
+These clues are factually true for all three options.
+They describe the fundamental nature of storytelling and literature in a broad sense.
+They create ambiguity because they don't offer any distinguishing details that would help eliminate any of the choices, thus making the player consider all options based on these general statements.

 ✅ Strengths:
 - Attempt to create ambiguity